 Not minor if: The inventory was performed and did result in missing inventory that exceeded the allowable 9,000 grams of U-235 or 0.25 percent of the active inventory.

-Example c: The licensee fails to remove a Material Balance Area (MBA) custodian from having access to the MC&A accounting system when the individual’s training and qualification had expired.
+Example 9c: The licensee fails to remove a Material Balance Area (MBA) custodian from having access to the MC&A accounting system when the individual’s training and qualification had expired.

 The violation: The licensee failed to remove a Material Balance Area (MBA) custodian from having access to the MC&A accounting system when the individual’s training and qualification had expired.
 10 CFR 74.59(c), “Personnel Qualification and Training,” requires the licensee to assure that personnel who work in key positions where mistakes could degrade the effectiveness of the material control and accounting system are trained to maintain a high level of safeguards awareness and are qualified to perform their duties and/or responsibilities.